Mikejo5000/vsts-docs-pr/docs/tfs-server/install/sql-server/install-sql-server.md

     ![Server Configuration (details)](_img/ic665100.png)

     > [!NOTE]
     > Are you using a non-English version of SQL Server?
 The default collation settings for U.S. English meet the requirements for Team Foundation Server.
-If you’re not using English, you can set collation settings for the Database Engine on this page.
+If you're not using English, you can set collation settings for the Database Engine on this page.
 For more information, see [SQL Server Collation Requirements for Team Foundation Server](collation-requirements.md).

 14. If you selected the **Database Engine Services** check box in step 8, on the **Database Engine Configuration** page, choose **Windows authentication mode**, choose **Add Current User**.
 Otherwise skip to the next step.